Central diabetes insipidus has several causes, including a brain tumor, a brain injury, brain surgery, tuberculosis, and some forms of other diseases.

 Central diabetes insipidus results from a deficiency of vasopressin.
 The deficiency may be

 The person urinates excessively and often wakes during the night to urinate.
 A person may drink huge amounts of fluid—4 to 40 quarts (3 to 30 liters) a day—to compensate for the fluid lost in urine.
 Ice-cold water is often the preferred drink.
-When compensation is not possible, dehydration can quickly follow, resulting in low blood pressure and shock.
+When compensation is not possible, dehydration Dehydration Dehydration is a deficiency of water in the body.
+Vomiting, diarrhea, excessive sweating, burns, kidney failure, and use of diuretics may cause dehydration.
+People feel thirsty, and as dehydration... read more can quickly follow, resulting in low blood pressure and shock.
 The person continues to urinate large quantities of dilute urine, and this excessive urination is particularly noticeable during the night.

 The water deprivation test is the best test to diagnose central diabetes insipidus.
-In a water deprivation test, in which urine production, blood electrolyte levels, and weight are measured regularly for a period of about 12 hours, during which the person is not allowed to drink.
+In a water deprivation test, urine production, blood electrolyte levels, and weight are measured regularly for a period of about 12 hours, during which the person is not allowed to drink.
 A doctor monitors the person's condition throughout the course of the test.
-At the end of the 12 hours—or sooner if the person's blood pressure falls or heart rate increases or if he loses more than 5% of his body weight—the doctor stops the test and injects vasopressin.
+At the end of the 12 hours—or sooner if the person has a decrease in blood pressure, an increase in heart rate or a loss of more than 5% of body weight—the doctor stops the test and injects vasopressin.
 The diagnosis of central diabetes insipidus is confirmed if, in response to vasopressin, the person's excessive urination stops, the urine becomes more concentrated, the blood pressure rises, and the heart beats more normally.
 The diagnosis of nephrogenic diabetes insipidus is made if, after the injection, the excessive urination continues, the urine remains dilute, and blood pressure and heart rate do not change.

 Sometimes central diabetes insipidus can be controlled with drugs that stimulate production of vasopressin, such as chlorpropamide, carbamazepine, clofibrate, and thiazide diuretics.
 These drugs are unlikely to relieve symptoms completely in people whose diabetes insipidus is severe.